ester-tsai/Ester_Tsai_Data_Science_Projects/project_chula_vista.md

 ## Chula Vista Building Permit Data Dashboards

 ### Project Overview
 The overarching goal of this project is to help the city of Chula Vista carry out its Open Data Program.
-To narrow down our scope, the student team focused our effort on the building permit datasets provided by the Development Services Department (DSD).
+To narrow down our scope, two other students and I focused our effort on the building permit datasets provided by the Development Services Department (DSD).
 Our final product is a public web page with user-friendly dashboards for Chula Vista’s building permit data.

 Example dashboard:
 <iframe width="600" height="486" src="https://app.powerbi.com/view?r=eyJrIjoiYzdiYWZmZTMtMmRmNC00NTk4LTgwNDktODM4YmVmYjkzMTU3IiwidCI6IjhhMTk4ODczLTRmZWMtNGU3Ni04MTgyLWNhNDc5ZWRiYmQ2MCIsImMiOjZ9&pageName=ReportSection" frameborder="0" allowFullScreen="true"></iframe>